 Breadcrumbs are a navigational feature that look like this:

 They’re generally regarded as a positive for helping users navigate your site.

-Finally, the RSS tab lets you insert extra content before or after your post content in your RSS feed.
-You can also use some variables to dynamically insert information, like a link to your blog to ensure proper citation:
+Finally, the RSS tab lets you insert extra content before or after your post in your RSS feed.
+You can also use some variables to dynamically insert information, such as a link to your blog to ensure proper citation:

 This lets you add content before or after posts in your RSS feed